 What is Solar Spring Break?

-Solar Spring Break, GRID Alternatives’ Alternative Break Program, gives college students the opportunity to spend their winter or spring vacation week installing off-grid solar in Mexico or Nepal.
-Students immerse in international communities while participating in hands-on projects and related educational and cultural activities.
+Solar Spring Break, GRID Alternatives’ Alternative Break Program, gives college students the opportunity to spend their winter or spring vacation week installing off-grid solar in Mexico, Nepal or Nicaragua.
+Students are immersed in international communities while participating in hands-on projects and related educational and cultural activities.
 Program activities are designed for a deep personal and team experience.
 Students learn about community-centered sustainable development and explore the roots of energy poverty.

 In addition to installing solar, you will be spending your week working with a nonprofit that is dedicated to bringing the benefits of solar to underserved communities.
 You will connect with GRID's mission and vision and broaden your understanding of the communities we serve.
 We approach the experience through a service-learning framework and engage in daily reflections so that you can come prepared, integrate new information as you go, and get the most out of your time with us.
 Each project hosts 10 students.
 Participants must be 18 or older.